kimtth/awesome-azure-openai-llm/README.md

 - [The Instruction Hierarchy](https://arxiv.org/abs/2404.13208): Training LLMs to Prioritize Privileged Instructions.
 The OpenAI highlights the need for instruction privileges in LLMs to prevent attacks and proposes training models to conditionally follow lower-level instructions based on their alignment with higher-level instructions.
 [19 Apr 2024]

+- [Mapping the Mind of a Large Language Model](https://cdn.sanity.io/files/4zrzovbb/website/e2ae0c997653dfd8a7cf23d06f5f06fd84ccfd58.pdf): Anthrophic, A technique called "dictionary learning" can help understand model behavior by identifying which features respond to a particular input, thus providing insight into the model's "reasoning." [ref](https://www.anthropic.com/research/mapping-mind-language-model) [21 May 2024]

+- [Frontier Safety Framework](https://deepmind.google/discover/blog/introducing-the-frontier-safety-framework/): Google DeepMind, Frontier Safety Framework, a set of protocols designed to identify and mitigate potential harms from future AI systems.
+[17 May 2024]

 ### **Large Language Model Is: Abilities**

 - [Emergent Abilities of Large Language Models](https://arxiv.org/abs/2206.07682): [[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2206.07682)]: Large language models can develop emergent abilities, which are not explicitly trained but appear at scale and are not present in smaller models. .
 These abilities can be enhanced using few-shot and augmented prompting techniques. [ref](https://www.jasonwei.net/blog/emergence) [15 Jun 2022]